nikolasbasler/BPhage/README.md

 intermediate="/absolute/path/to/folder"

 ```
 - Then run the following commands to adapt the scripts to your folder paths.
-This will also incorporate the database paths given above.
+This will also incorporate the database paths given above, so make sure you ran all these commands in the same terminal session.
 ```
 repo_location=$(pwd)
 sed -i "s|\$VSC_STAGING\/BPhage|${repo_location}|g" scripts/HPC/*.s*